zakhikhan/chia-nft-minting-helper/README.md

 NOTE: This script is still an alpha prototype.
 If you have tested it, please let me know, as your feedback will be immensely helpful.

 a bash script to help make the process of minting a series of NFTs on the Chia Blockchain easier.
+This allows you to simply put the images and metadata in their own directories, and automatically uploads them, gets the hashes, and mints the NFTs on the Chia blockchain.
+There is also a tool for metadata generation.

 I also want to create another script to create the offer files and upload them to Dexie, but that is TBD.